Research Report · March 2026

 State of AI Agent

-The largest independent study of compute waste in autonomous AI agent execution.
-99,167 real sessions.
-2,615,295 real steps.
-Fully reproducible.
+A reproducible study of loop and stagnation exposure in autonomous AI agent execution.
+99,167 public sessions.
+2,615,295 public steps.

 Dataset: HuggingFace public trajectories